fergusq/tampio/README.md

     python3 tampio.py file.itp

-To print HTML code that contains the syntax highlighting data of the file:
+To print Markdown code that contains the syntax highlighting data of the file:

-    python3 tampio.py -s file.itp
+    python3 tampio.py -s markdown-lists file.itp

 To print a HTML page that contains both JavaScript and the syntax highlighted code: